Dominique Ristori

-Dominique Ristori (Toulon, 12 March 1952) is a European civil servant from France.
+Dominique Ristori (born 12 March 1952 in Toulon) is a European civil servant from France.
 From January 2014 to August 2019, Ristori was the director-general of the Directorate-General for Energy within the European Commission.

 Career

 In 1973 Ristori became a Bachelor of Law (Licencié en Droit) and gained a Certificate in International Studies from the University of Nice.
 In 1975 he became a graduate of Sciences Po Paris.